m-ahmad001/m-ahmad001/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning Devops
+- 🔭 &nbsp; I’m currently learning Genrative AI
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
 - 💼 &nbsp; Mern Stack Developer.
-- 🌱 &nbsp; Enthusiast in d Artificial Intelligence .
+- 🌱 &nbsp; Enthusiast in  Artificial Intelligence .
 - ✍️ &nbsp; Watching Anime and trying out latest design trends as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.